How the Guaranteed Minimum Pension (GMP) Reconciliation could affect your pension

-In the majority of cases this resulted in schemes paying too much annual indexation to affected pensioners where all or part of the GMP indexation has also been paid by the Department for Work and Pensions (DWP).
+In the majority of cases this resulted in schemes paying too much annual indexation to affected pensioners where all or part of the GMP indexation had also been paid by the Department for Work and Pensions (DWP).

-In the meantime, the following answers aim to address some of the members’ questions that may arise.
+The following answers aim to address some of the members’ questions that may arise.

 Guaranteed minimum pension Q&A

-What is a Guaranteed Minimum Pension?
+What is a GMP?

-People who were members of a contracted out pension scheme between 1978 and 1997 may be eligible for a GMP element within their occupational pension.
+People who were members of a contracted out pension scheme between 1978 and 1997 may have been eligible for a GMP element within their occupational pension.
 It is a notional benefit which is only paid if the occupational pension is less than the GMP total and is not a separate benefit to be paid in addition to their occupational pension.

 Does every pensioner have a GMP?